ticup/CloudTypes-paper/README.md

 * The Array and Entity structures for the state.
 * CInt and CString implementation of a cloud type.
 * Grocery list example with an Array and global CInt.
+* Project Manager example using Entities which also demonstrates weak Entities

 ### Currently worked on:

 * CSet cloud type implementation.
-* Example using Entities which also demonstrates weak Entities

 The Code